borkdude/glam/README.md

 ## Goals

 - Easy CI install of glam itself and the packages that it supports
-- Full Windows support without relying on PowerShell
+- Cross platform: support for linux, macOS and Windows (without relying on PowerShell)
 - Bring binaries into scope globally or just for one shell or directory

 ## Install